This topic briefly describes the event-driven catalog indexing in Episerver Commerce, and how to verify the state of the indexing processor.

 How it works

 Click Recover to rebuild the full search index.
 When the recovery is complete, the state is changed to valid, and changes are automatically pushed into the index.
-The Recover button does not do anything if the queue state is valid (it will be disabled).
+The Recover button is disabled if the queue state is valid.

 Click Invalidate to clean out the queue and start over.
-If the queue state is invalid, clicking Invalidate resets the state, and clicking Recover rebuilds the search index.
-When the state is recovering, it displays a completion percentage of the recovery operation (the information is retrieved from the search provider).
-When the state is valid again, the handler displays the number of items in the queue; this is the number of catalog entries that need to be indexed.
+If the queue state is invalid, clicking Invalidate resets the state, while clicking Recover rebuilds the search index.
+If the state is recovering, the screen displays a completion percentage of the recovery operation (the information is retrieved from the search provider).
+When the state is valid again, the handler displays the number of items in the queue; that is, the number of catalog entries that need to be indexed.
 This number can get big after a catalog import, because it re-indexes the changed catalog entries in the background.
 In most cases, the number is small.